murnanedaniel/Pipeline_Toy/.ipynb_checkpoints/README-checkpoint.md

 ```

 If you're anything like me, you'll see that the model did a little better.
 It may have even been faster.

+Let's make more changes...

+**Need to shuffle some DVC add things here, so that the models directory is under DVC control**

+Try running repro evaluate.
+Should say that nothing has changed

 * **Checkout to go back to master**
 * **Compare metrics**